-I'll preface these tips by mentioning that many sales teams struggle to hit quota during the holiday season — and those issues come from a lot of different angles, including:
+Many sales teams struggle to hit quota during the holiday season — and this issue comes from a lot of different angles, including:

-All told, I generally find that the anxiety that stems from those factors can cause reps to push their contacts too hard — causing an endless cycle of increased pressure and no way to alleviate it.
-But while generating the kind of end-of-year motivation reps need to tackle those problems can be tough, I personally love the holidays.
+I generally find that the anxiety that stems from those factors can cause reps to push their contacts too hard — causing an endless cycle of increased pressure and no way to alleviate it.;

 How to Help Your Team Hit Quotas During the Holiday Season